4 Phases Of Cell Cycle

 Phase 3: G2 (Gap 2) – Preparation for Mitosis

 G2, or Gap 2, is the second gap phase, a period of further cellular growth and preparation for mitosis.
 During this phase, the cell continues to synthesize proteins and organelles necessary for cell division.
-Importantly, this phase also involves a critical checkpoint to ensure that DNA replication has been completed accurately and that the cell is ready to enter mitosis.
+But importantly, this phase also involves a critical checkpoint to confirm that DNA replication has been completed accurately and that the cell is ready to enter mitosis.
 This checkpoint carefully assesses the integrity of the duplicated genome, preventing the division of a cell with damaged DNA.
 The G2 checkpoint is another crucial control point preventing the propagation of errors and potential cell damage.

 Key Events in G2: